aiorazabala/qmethod/CONTRIBUTING.md

 ## Team Members

-[`qmethod`](https://github.com/aiorazabala/qmethod) was created by [Aiora Zabala](http://www.landecon.cam.ac.uk/directory/aiora-zabala), and is now maintained by her and [Max Held](http://www.maxheld.de).
+[`qmethod`](https://github.com/aiorazabala/qmethod) was created by [Aiora Zabala](http://www.landecon.cam.ac.uk/directory/aiora-zabala), with contributions by [Max Held](http://www.maxheld.de) and [Frans Hermans](www.maxheld.de).

 ## Learn More & Join the Conversation

-For now, most communication on developing this package happens right here on **our [GitHub issues](https://github.com/aiorazabala/qmethod/issues)** :octocat:.
+Communication on developing this package happens right here on **our [GitHub issues](https://github.com/aiorazabala/qmethod/issues)** :octocat: and by email.
-If you have any suggestion, preferably raise it here as a new issue, rather than send us an email – that way, we can keep everyone in the loop and have a public record.
+If you have any suggestion, you can raise it here as a new issue, send us an email, or both – that way, we can keep everyone in the loop and have a public record.
 If you can, *browse the existing issues first* to avoid duplication.

 To learn more about the current state of development: